 - May 26th Steve and Pamela met to set up the necessary structures to launch Fast Tractor

-- May 28th Fast Tractor crowd funding initiatvie launched under the umbrella of Dadamac Foundation and uisng Dadamac Foundtion's online donations account at Bmycharity.
+- May 28th Fast Tractor crowd funding initiative launched under the umbrella of Dadamac Foundation and using Dadamac Foundation's online donations account at Bmycharity.

-- June 5th - the official deadline but, given the evidence of funds raised, the Ministry of Agricualture granted Fantusam Foundation an extension of one week
+- June 5th - the official deadline but, given the evidence of funds raised, the Ministry of Agriculture granted Fantsuam Foundation an extension of one week.

 - June 11th.
 Mr Shinggu attempted to pay for the tractor.
 He was told of an additional £171 payment required for tractor insurance before the tractor will be released.
 An additional one week extension was granted to make the extra payment.

-- June 19th Mr Shinggu had the additional funds ready to make the payment.
+- June 19th Mr Shinggu (a member of John's team at Fantuam Foundation) had the additional funds ready to make the payment.
 He was prevented from doing so because of curfews in Kaduna following suicide bombings on June 18th. and reprisal attacks.

-- July 3rd tractor was collected, needed to stop on the way because of the curfew, arrived safely on July 4th.
+- July 3rd tractor was collected, needed to stop on its drive to Fantsuam because of the curfew, arrived safely on July 4th.

 - December 2012 - the tractor committee made their first repayment to the Fast Tractor Fund of £500.
 This will be used to repay money that we borrowed in order to lend to them.